vildocompany/vildocompany.github.io/_pages/warehouse-delivery.md

 # Warehouse Outbound Timings
 ---
 There are 10 days of data that are gathered to be used as a sample; there are only several days of data because the project was initiated recently.
-From all the 10 days of data compiled into a heatmap of shipments separated by the hour the items are signed as 'out of the warehouse'.
+From all the 10 days of data compiled into a heatmap of shipments separated by the hour the items are; (1) Signed out by warehouse; (2) Marked as ready for shipment by prep-team.

 **Note:**
 For anonymity the figures below have been adjusted.